10 Things To Do in Tangipahoa Parish

 See what Louisiana’s wild side looks like on a tour at the unique Hammond home for alligators, turtles and more.
 Kliebert’s is dedicated to conservation, and on your tour, you’ll learn about what makes these fascinating reptiles worth protecting.
 At the end of your visit, pop into the gift shop to pick up some one-of-a-kind gator gear.

-Step inside the The Tangipahoa African American Heritage Museum and Veterans Archives and learn a lesser-known side of Louisiana culture.
+Step inside the Tangipahoa African American Heritage Museum and Veterans Archives and learn a lesser-known side of Louisiana culture.
 The museum documents the contributions of African Americans through more than 20 original murals — one of the largest collections of its kind in the South — as well as eight art galleries, artifacts and an exhibit specifically about African American war heroes.

 4. Joyce Wildlife Management Area

-If you’re looking for a true Louisiana backcountry experience, look no further than Joyce Wildlife Management Area near Hammond and Ponchatoula.
+If you’re seeking a true Louisiana backcountry experience, look no further than Joyce Wildlife Management Area near Hammond and Ponchatoula.
 The 42,292 acres that make up this preserve encompass cypress-tupelo swamps where visitors can see nature at its most primal.
 Fishing and boating are year-round activities, and this preserve is also a birdwatcher’s paradise.
 Look for migrating birds in the spring and year-round residents that include hooded mergansers and a variety of ducks.
 Walk the Swamp Walk Boardwalk to find these and other critters on your adventure.

 5. Gnarly Barley Brewing Co.